harrypars0ns/milestone-project/README.md

 User-Centric-Frontend-Development-Milestone-Project.

-This website is to be used as: a portfolio for potential clients and a place for people to get in touch to work with us.
+This website is to be used as a portfolio for potential clients and a place for people to get in touch to work with us.
 It provides essential information on the nature & structure of the company, a portfolio of examples of our work plus a contact form with social media links.
-We have been running since 1939 and never had an online presence.
+We have been running since 1939 and have never had an online presence.
 In the 21st century The Gardeners Cooperative cannot maintain an offline business model, this website fixes that.

 ## UX